bhsd-harry/eslint-plugin-wikitext/docs/rules/error.md

 # Errors reported by the parser (`wikitext/error`)

-💼 This rule is enabled in the following configs: 🌐 `inherited`, ✅ `recommended`.

 <!-- end auto-generated rule header -->

 These are problems reported by the upstream parser [wikiparser-node](https://github.com/bhsd-harry/wikiparser-node).